mcomisso/personalAssignment/README.md

-# iOS personal assignment
+# iOS assignment

-## This is an assignment for a internship.
+### Task assigned for an internship selection

-The goal was to create a simple api consumer for the Flick APIs, and display the picture results for a certain tag.
+The goal was to create a simple gallery around Flick APIs, and display all the available pictures containing a certain tag.